Skip to main content

 Yes, you should be careful about ladders and home falls, even if you are young and fit.
 Falls from ladders are a surprisingly common source of serious head, spine, and limb injuries in adults under 50.
 Slowing down, using a spotter, or hiring a professional for risky tasks is a reasonable trade.

-Overdose, especially involving fentanyl-contaminated drugs, is a major driver of accidental death in younger adults in the U.S. Even people who use occasionally and recreationally are at real risk because of how unpredictable street supply has become.
+Overdose, particularly involving fentanyl-contaminated drugs, is a major driver of accidental death in younger adults in the U.S. Even people who use occasionally and recreationally are at real risk because of how unpredictable street supply has become.
 Naloxone (Narcan) is now available over the counter and is worth keeping at home.

 Deep-Dive Questions